Newsroom

 The Machine Learning Galore! event fosters interaction and exchange between scientists working on scientific machine learning.

-We are delighted to announce the next event in our Machine Learning Galore! series, focusing on Scientific Machine Learning, which will take place on Thursday, January 16, from 4:30 to 6:00 pm at INF 205 Mathematikon (5th floor).
-The event will feature lab presentations by principal investigators, followed by brief presentations from junior scientists showcasing their latest work.
+We are delighted to announce the next event in our Machine Learning Galore! series, focusing on Scientific Machine Learning, which will take place on Thursday, July 08, from 4:30 to 6:00 pm at INF 205 Mathematikon (5th floor).
+The event features lab presentations by principal investigators, followed by brief presentations from junior scientists showcasing their latest work.
 Extended discussions will offer ample opportunity for in-depth exchanges.
-In order to participate, please register for free at the ML-AI portal.

 Event Details: